SystemsApproach/tcpcc/tcp_ip.rst

 ======================

 ..
-	This chapter likely still includes too much detail.
+	This chapter still includes too much detail.

 To understand the Internet's approach to congestion, it's necessary to first talk about the assumptions and design decisions built into the Internet architecture.
-This chapter does that, which includes giving enough detail about the TCP/IP protocol stack to understand the specifics of the congestion control mechanisms introduced in later chapters.
+This chapter does that, and in doing so, gives enough detail about the TCP/IP protocol stack to understand the specifics of the congestion control mechanisms introduced in later chapters.
 For more complete coverage of TCP and IP, we recommend